 8. Do you hold follow-ups after the marriage retreat is over?

 Not everything gets digested at the marriage retreat itself.
-Couples can sometimes struggle when they attempt to apply that information when they arrive home.
+Couples can sometimes struggle to apply that information when they arrive home.

-Find out if the one you’ve investigating does so as well.
+Find out if the one you’re investigating does so as well.
 Licensing may be an issue here and outside of your counselor’s hands.
-Check to see if that’s the case, and if so, how will they be able to still help.
+Check to see if that’s the case, and if so, how will they be able to help still.

 Invest wisely; find the best marriage retreat you can afford